reportportal/agent-java-cucumber2/README.md

 # Cucumber2 Agent for ReportPortal
+> **End of support**: The agent lifecycle already ended.
+You are free to use it as long as you prefer, but no new updates will be published.

 > **DISCLAIMER**: We use Google Analytics for sending anonymous usage information such as agent's and client's names,
 > and their versions after a successful launch start.
 This information might help us to improve both ReportPortal